Detecting LLM-Assisted Academic Dishonesty using Keystroke Dynamics

-In this work, we investigate whether it is possible to integrate behavioral signals from keystroke logs with text stylistic features to detect whether a human has produced a piece of text.
+In this work, we investigate whether it is possible to integrate behavioral signals captured through keystroke logs with text stylistic features to detect whether a human made an effort to produce a piece of text.
 We demonstrate that a model integrating text and keystroke logs can achieve $F_1$ scores between 64\% and 96\% on unseen writers and unseen text (for which the model has received no signals from those humans or the same text during training).

 By integrating behavioral signals into our model, we leverage the process of text production \cite{hayes1981uncovering,matsuhashi1981pausing,van2008pause} rather than relying solely on the final product (the text itself).
 This approach provides a more nuanced understanding of writing behaviors.
 While straightforward cases, such as directly copying and pasting LLM-generated text, can be effectively mitigated by disabling such functionalities in the submission interface, our findings demonstrate that models incorporating keystroke logs achieve high accuracy in detecting both \textit{transcribed} text (verbatim typing from a source) and \textit{paraphrased} text (typing with modifications to the source content).